 Nobody walks down the aisle planning on divorce.
 Yet if you find yourself wanting to file now, you’re certainly not alone.
 The choice to dissolve a marriage is often the best one you can make for yourself, your spouse, your family, and your future.
 Boyd Law is here to help couples in Irvine tackle the “D” word and all that it entails.
-Whether you can dissolve your marriage successfully through mediation or require a full-blown trial, our attorneys have the legal experience and your best interests in mind.
+Whether you can dissolve your marriage successfully through divorce mediation or require a full-blown trial, our Irvine divorce attorneys have the legal experience and your best interests in mind.

 Fast Facts About Divorce in Irvine

 Irvine, California formally became a city in 1971, three days after Christmas.
 The City of Irvine is one of the country’s largest planned urban communities, covering more than 65 miles.

 As of the last census, there were 258,386 people living in Irvine.
 There are 78,978 households, with 40,930 (51.8%) opposite-sex married couples and 463 (0.6%) same-sex married couples.

 Each year, a percentage of these couples file for divorce in Orange County.
 Data from the Centers for Disease Control and Prevention (CDC) shows that the average national divorce rate is 2.5 per 1,000 population.
 California is one of five states that do not report information on divorce rates to the CDC.
 If you wish to file for divorce in Orange County, you will need to bring the correct paperwork to the local family courthouse.

 The attorney who focuses on divorce in Orange County at Boyd Law can help you fill out these documents correctly the first time, to prevent unnecessary processing delays and costs.

 If you’re a resident of Irvine or Orange County, and know that going through a divorce is the right thing for you and your spouse, the Irvine divorce attorneys at Boyd Law can make the process much easier on your family.